vanakenm/blog-11ty/src/posts/2024-01-21-hiring-strategies.md

 My current one is generally a variation of:

-- Job posting
+### Job posting

+As outlined above, I try to be complete there - notably I mention who is in the team and our product phase.

+I still ask for both a resume & a motivation letter - I like to understand why people apply (aside from "I want money to eat" which is completly ok)

+I try to spread it broadly - linked in, company site, network, job boards if it means I can reach people I cannot.

-- CV based selection to around 5 people
+### CV based selection to around 5 people

+I take the applications and (if I get enough of them - it's not always the case) I filter them to keep around 5 - less is missing opportunities, more takes too much time to interview.

-- Interview 1 (me/candidate):
+### Interview 1

+Who?
+Candidate, Me

 - Me: explain the company, demo the product, describe the team
 - Them: voiceover on their journey, reasons they want to join
 - I try to select around 3 people out of this phase

-- Interview 2 (me/candidate/team):
+### Interview 2

+Who?
+Candidate, Team, Me

 - Come with the team that prepared some questions (they have my notes from the previous meetings for that)
 - They present themselves quickly, ask a couple of questions
 - Candidate can ask they own questions too

-- Interview 3 (boss/team):
+### Interview 3

+Who?
+Candidate, Boss

 - When relevant, this is about "meet the CEO/head of X" stuff

 From there we move to offer, etc.